 Some companies tie promotions or raises to when an employee meets a new threshold of organization objectives.
 Calendar or email reminders can help HR teams recall when these objectives are due or when an employee should complete their respective goal.
 Automated emails are another way to send appreciation to employees, which can go a long way in boosting morale.

 The end of an employee’s life cycle is marked by their termination of employment.
 Whether it’s retirement or resignation, when an employee leaves a company, an HR team needs to handle the situation delicately.
 Making the offboarding process as smooth as onboarding can be crucial for contributing to employee experience in a positive way.
 Employees will share their experiences, and the impression a business leaves will have an impact.

 Like onboarding, some companies have started using portals containing all vital paperwork such as last paycheck, healthcare expiration, and other information.
 Other businesses use a virtual checklist for ensuring that all company property is returned and access to vital data is secured.
 Even though it sounds easy to let someone go, in the moment, it can help to have a checklist handy for leadership or individuals overseeing the exit process.

 Employees are the backbone to all businesses.
-In order to assist with a healthy employee life cycle, HR departments should use technology to create the best experience possible for individuals.
-When properly used, technology is another impactful tool for HR employees.
+In order to assist with a healthy employee life cycle, HR departments should use talent intelligence to create the best experience possible for individuals.
+When properly used, technology is another impactful tool for HR to enhance the employee experience.